Welcome to Billy’s Crash Helmets (US edition)

 Thanks for checking us out and welcome to the US edition of BillysCrashHelmets!

 Our site aims to help you find the safest motorcycle crash helmets and discover what the folks who bought the helmets think of em.

-Of course no single test will ever cover all bases – but with a baseline of either ECE 22.05 or DOT approval together with independent testing from SHARP and Snell, hopefully the advice we give is sound.
+Of course no single test will ever cover all bases – but with a baseline of either ECE 22.05 or DOT approval together with independent testing from SHARP and Snell, hopefully the advice we give is sound and as comprehensive as it can be.
 At least, that’s the plan.